gsverhoeven/hugo_source/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research scientist at the Dutch Healthcare Authority, working on health policy and statistical methods.
+I am a research scientist at the Dutch Healthcare Authority and extramural fellow at Tilburg University, working on health policy and statistical methods.
 I have a background in experimental physics, with a PhD in Biophysics.